KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 ### Definition of MVP

 Admins and users will log into the website portal, where they will be directed to their personal dashboard.
-Admins on the site will be able to add/delete/update needs to the cupboard, and users will be able to send donation and/or sign up for vounteering hours for needs in their funding basket taken from the cupboard.
+Admins on the site will be able to add/delete/update needs to the cupboard, and users will be able to send donations and/or sign up for volunteering hours for needs in their funding basket taken from the cupboard.
 Users will be able to add the needs to their basket by reviewing the list of available needs the admins has created.
 Once the user is satisfied with their contribution, they can check out their funding basket which will update the information in the backend for the admin and future users to see.

 ### MVP Features
   Authentication/Login in: